rapidfish/personnummer/README.md

 * Do checksum validation of a Personnummer

-* Extract meta information such as age, days past since birth, gender, place of birth, days past since birth, zodiac sign etc...
+* Extract meta information; age, days since birth, gender, place of birth, zodiac sign etc ...

 * Generate 'randomized' but yet valid Personnummer, for the purpose of creating test data